-13. By these aforementioned acts, Defendant PALESTINE INVESTMENT BANK committed acts of international terrorism, violating the prohibitions on providing material support to terrorists and FTOs set forth in the ATA as amended by the AEDPA (see, e.g., 18 U.S.C. §§ 2339A, 2339B), resulting in the killing, attempted killing and maiming of scores of American citizens in Israel and the Palestinian Territories during the relevant period during the Second Intifada, including Plaintiffs, and is civilly liable under § 2333(a) of the ATA to those American citizens (and their estates, survivors and heirs) who have been killed or injured in their person by reason of such acts of international terrorism and foreseeable terrorist attacks.
+6. By these acts, Defendant PALESTINE INVESTMENT BANK aided and abetted acts of international terrorism, resulting in the killing, attempted killing and maiming of scores of American citizens in Israel and the Palestinian Territories between September 2001 and March 2003 (the "relevant period") during the Second Intifada,2 including the plaintiffs, and violated the prohibitions on providing material support for acts of international terrorism set forth in the Anti-Terrorism Act ("ATA") as amended by the AEDPA (see, e.g., 18 U.S.C. §§ 2339A, 2339B), and is civilly liable under § 2333(a) of the ATA to those American citizens (and their estates, survivors and heirs) who have been killed or injured in their person by reason of such acts of international terrorism.